 In a world that favours self-loathing it is a radical notion to be different.
 So I say to you ladies, be bold, love yourself and become empowered to reach your potential.

-Wednesday 8 March, 2017 is International Women’s Day.
+8th March is International Women’s Day.
 A day to unite women in helping to forge a better working world that is more inclusive and gender equal.
-This year’s theme is #BeBoldForChange.